Use Assets | RS

 ℹ️

-With Shell Jump, quickly connect to an SSH-enabled or Telnet-enabled network device to use the command line feature on that remote system.
+With Shell shortcuts, quickly connect to an SSH-enabled or Telnet-enabled network device to use the command line feature on that remote system.
 For example, run a standardized script across multiple systems to install a needed patch, or troubleshoot a network issue.

-Create a Shell Jump shortcut
+Create a Shell shortcut

 ℹ️